Zayta/Sokoban/README.md

 * Blocks: hinder movement
   * Moveable Blocks - Blocks that can be pushed.
 They also act as keys for essence.
     * Colored movable blocks - blocks that can only be pushed by souls of its color
+  * Slideable Blocks - Blocks that keep moving when pushed, until they encounter a wall or immovable block
   * Immovable Blocks - Blocks that have fixed position
   * Moving Blocks - Blocks that continuously move in a pattern around a fixed point.
 * Items